loda-lang/loda-lang.github.io/list1.markdown

 * [A079728](https://oeis.org/A079728) ([program](/edit/?oeis=79728)): sum(k=0,p,binomial(2*k,k)) (mod p) where p runs through the primes.
 * [A079750](https://oeis.org/A079750) ([program](/edit/?oeis=79750)): Operation count to create all permutations of n distinct elements using the "streamlined" version of Algorithm L (lexicographic permutation generation) from Knuth's The Art of Computer Programming, Vol. 4, chapter 7.2.1.2.
 Sequence gives number of comparisons required to find j in step L2.2'.
 * [A079751](https://oeis.org/A079751) ([program](/edit/?oeis=79751)): Operation count to create all permutations of n distinct elements using the "streamlined" version of Algorithm L (lexicographic permutation generation) from Knuth's The Art of Computer Programming, Vol. 4, chapter 7.2.1.2.
 Sequence gives number of cases where the j search loop runs beyond j=n-3.
+* [A079752](https://oeis.org/A079752) ([program](/edit/?oeis=79752)): Operation count to create all permutations of n distinct elements using the "streamlined" version of Algorithm L lexicographic permutation generation) from Knuth's The Art of Computer Programming, Vol. 4, chapter 7.2.1.2.
+Sequence gives number of times the search for an element exchangeable with a_j has to be started.
 * [A079757](https://oeis.org/A079757) ([program](/edit/?oeis=79757)): Periodic sequence 1 0 -2 3 -2 0,...
 * [A079772](https://oeis.org/A079772) ([program](/edit/?oeis=79772)): Let C(n) be the n-th composite number; then a(n) is the smallest number > C(n) and not coprime to C(n).
 * [A079773](https://oeis.org/A079773) ([program](/edit/?oeis=79773)): a(n) = 2*a(n-1)+15*a(n-2) with n>0, a(0)=0, a(1)=1.